Decoding Generalization from Memorization in Deep Neural Networks: Number of PCA components

-Number of class-wise PCA components of original training subspaces over the layer of networks used in Section \ref{angle2_main} is shown in Figure \ref{pca_appendix_angle2}.
+Number of class-wise PCA components of original training subspaces over the layer of networks is shown in Figure \ref{pca_appendix_angle2} and Figure \ref{pca_appendix_angle2_other}.
 We find that for original training subspaces, although the dimensionality has increased with corruption degree, the variance has remained the approximately similar.

-Number of class-wise PCA components of original training subspaces over the layer of networks of the generalized model used in Section \ref{angle3_main} is shown in Figure \ref{pca_appendix_angle3}.
+Number of class-wise PCA components of original training subspaces over the layer of networks of the generalized model is shown in Figure \ref{pca_appendix_angle3} and Figure \ref{pca_appendix_angle3_other} .

-\subsection{SGD vs Adam}
+\section{SGD vs Adam}

 We have also trained MLP networks with $Adam$ optimizer on MNIST and CIFAR-10 with various degrees of corruption.
 The results for MASC accuracy using corrupted subspaces is shown in Figure \ref{acc_sgd_angle1} and its respective average number of PCA components is shown in Figure \ref{pca_sgd_angle1} .
 With both optimizer choices, even with high corruption degrees, we find that the MASC have better accuracy than the model on the test data.
 MASC on corrupted training accuracy in most cases reaches the models training accuracy at the latter layers of the network with an exception of MLP trained on MNIST.
 In most cases, at the initial FC (128) layer of the network, there is a drop in accuracy observed in comparison to the corresponding value for the input and then an increase in latter layers of the network; the MLP trained on CIFAR-10 with SGD is an exception, however.